Gllitchh/Proto-Code/Raspberry pi/Web-Side/README.md

     if 'logged_in' not in session and request.endpoint not in allowed_routes: return redirect('/login')

-Then create a /login route and login.html template that sets:
+Then create a /login route and a corresponding login.html template that sets:

 session['logged_in'] = True